BeholdingEye/qnrwp_a/README.md

 * Featured News widget, displaying 4 latest news items as a row of cards.

-* Samples shortcode, for Work Sample cards, linking to News posts about them.
+* Sample Cards shortcode, for cards linking to samples and News posts about them.

 * Improved image sharpness if the ImageMagick PHP module is installed on the server, and optimized image presentation for high Google Page Speed scores.